 You will make more revenue when you sell a copy of your book through Lulu’s website.
 Lulu can make your book available in a wide number of retailers, including Amazon, but books sold here will also require a distribution fee that eats into your profits.

-When choosing your publisher, make sure you research well and ensure it’s a good fit for you before you commit your time and money or sign any agreements.
-Companies such as these do have the occasional unhappy customer but it’s not the norm.
-Here’s a few important things to look out for:
+With online book printing, make sure you research well and ensure a publisher good fit for you before committing your time and money or signing any agreements.
+Here are a few important things to look out for:

-- For non-US citizens, remember that different companies have different tax witholding requirements and that the cheque fees and your ability to deposit US cheques may de-value your earnings somewhat.
+- For non-US citizens, remember that different companies have different tax withholding requirements and that the check fees and your ability to deposit US checks may de-value your earnings somewhat.

 - Having your book formally listed with an ISBN will often require you to ensure the quality of your book.
 This may require you to purchase a copy of your book each and every time you make a change (this can include price or directory changes).
 If you sign up for an ISBN, read the fine print, be prepared to purchase if required and don’t make changes to your book after this unless it’s very important.

-- No-frills DIY publishers will endeavour to make money from added extras such as cover art, editing and ISBNs.
-If you want to use these services, ensure you compare the prices between publishers and the cost of doing it yourself.
+- No-frills DIY publishers will endeavor to make money from added extras such as cover art, editing, and ISBNs.
+If you want to use these services, make sure you compare the prices between publishers and the cost of doing it yourself.

-If you’ve written your own book and have self-published, let us know about your experiences with the publishers.
-Who did you choose and why?
-Were there any unforseen problems?
+If you’ve used a service to print your own book, let us know about your experiences with the publishers.
+Which print-on-demand company did you choose and why?
 Were you happy with the book quality?
-Let us know in the comments!
+Read about our own experience with self-publishing .